Mom’s Best Potato Salad Recipe

 Glass bowl with relish, mayo, sour cream, dill, sugar and mustard.
 Wooden spoon on the side.

-• Fold mixture into the eggs and potatoes until well combined.
+• Fold the dressing into the eggs and potatoes while still slightly warm until well combined.

 Stirring potato salad with a spatula in a glass bowl.

 • Slice remaining 2 eggs and layer on top of salad.
-Garnish with dill weed or paprika.
-Refrigerate overnight (or at least 6-8 hours).
+Sprinkle paprika over the eggs.
+Refrigerate overnight (12-24 hours before serving is best).

 Bowl of Homemade Potato Salad with sliced hard boiled eggs on top and fresh dill.
 Wooden spoon on the side.